-Rosemary Jay is a senior attorney at Hunton & Williams.
+Rosemary Jay is a senior consultant attorney at Hunton & Williams.
 She joined from Pinsent Masons LLP where she was head of the Information Law Practice.
 Prior to that she was the head of the Legal Office of the Data Protection Registrar (now the Information Commissioner) for 12 years.
-She has practiced in privacy law for nearly 25 years and is recognized as one of the top lawyers in the area of data protection in the UK, with Chambers and Partners recognizing her in "Band 1" in data protection from 2011-2013.
+She has practiced in privacy law for nearly 25 years and is recognized as one of the top lawyers in the area of data protection in the UK, with Chambers and Partners recognizing her as a “Star Individual” in data protection in 2015.
 She advises on high-level privacy, data protection and confidentiality issues.
 Her practice covers all areas of information law.
 She has extensive experience advising on the UK Freedom of Information regime and also advises on interception, surveillance and monitoring under the Investigation of Regulatory Powers Act.
 Her clients include public bodies, multinationals and private organizations.
 She has advised non-EU states on the adoption and drafting of privacy laws.

 Rosemary is author of Sweet & Maxwell’s Data Protection Law & Practice, a contributing editor to The White Book on data protection and an editor of the Encyclopedia of Data Protection and Privacy.
 She has worked with the Council of Europe and the European Commission on privacy issues in Europe and the Commonwealth Secretariat in West Africa.
 Rosemary speaks frequently and is a regular contributor to journals, conferences and workshops, as well as participating on a number of advisory committees in the area of privacy and data protection.
 She has a particular interest in training and the development of effective training materials, and worked with the Scottish government to develop training materials on the introduction of access law in Scotland.

 - Carrying out numerous compliance reviews and programs for a wide range of clients, including major insurance companies, sporting bodies and construction businesses